mitchness/DoorDilemma/README.md

          You did the right thing.
 She was far.
 There's a door distance limit.
 Everyone knows that.

                 LARRY
+         Exacty!
 Thank you!
-I’m not the Door Doorman!
+If that door shuts by the time I’m not the Door Doorman!
 It’s not a hotel!

+You know what it was though.
+The door shut very slow.
+Molassis slow.
+And then, at the last second it does that slam.

 TED’S WIFE enters.